 What’s going on music producers?
 It’s Curtiss King of airbit.com, answering the question, what should you send when you’re sending your beats off to rappers who are potential buyers or potential opportunities for placement?
 Let’s talk about it.

-Music producers, whether you’re submitting your beat of to a potential customer, a tag beat I hope.
-Whether you’re submitting your beat of for potential placement, you know.
+Music producers, whether you’re submitting your beat off to a potential customer – a tagged beat I hope – or whether you’re submitting your beat of for potential placement, you know.
 There’s different rules that apply to how to send stuff through and to make sure that you save your own butt in the process.
 Now, when you’re sending beats of to a potential customer, generally a tagged beat is appropriate to do that, you know, you wanna tag it.
 How can I put this?
 You wanna tag it with some class.
 We talked about in another video, you don’t wanna just tag beats with a bunch of different tags that make it impossible for the artist to demo themselves over the beat because you know, a lot of times we fall in love, I say we, cause I’m an artist as well.
 We fall in love with a beat and we just love the idea of the beat until we hear our voice over it or we start to write to it and we start to realize, I like the beat but it’s not necessarily for me.
 So, it’s important that you do leave the opportunity sometimes for your customers to demo your product.

 Now, on the flip side, when you’re submitting off for placement, let’s just break it down before we even get to the music business lingo and jargon of that.
 Let’s break it down to what it really is.
 You are sending your product to a person that you don’t know, right?
 And I know a general rule of thumb when you’re sending out beats for placement is to either leave one tag or no tag at all for a lot of people.
 But, you are sending a product of yours for free to someone you don’t know.
 Now, obviously, that is okay in a lot of people’s minds, because of the potential opportunity this could present for your career, for the potential opportunity this can present for relationships in the business.